torryatco/Redesign-spr25/readme.md

 # Redesign

-Log in to Github and create an empty repo called components.
+Log in to Github and create an empty repo called redesign.

 ** Download the zip file **